stugotszach/Zoom-er/README.md

 ```git clone https://github.com/stugotszach/Zoom-er```

 ```pip3 install pandas```
-and python3
+, python3 and the zoom app

 # Configuration
-make sure "Start time" is in a 24 hour format and "End time" is in minutes
+**make sure "Start time" is in a 24 hour format and "End time" is in minutes **

 example:
 | Start Time  | Meeting ID  | Password    | End Time in minutes |